hridaya14/weather-forecast-api/README.md

 # weather-forecast-api
- Implemented a REST API to access weather forecasts.
+ Implemented a API to get weather forecasts and sports Event Details.